project-chip/matter.js/packages/matter-node.js-examples/README.md

 A Bridge is used to expose multiple devices at once.

-The usage and parameter are comparable to above. but the bridge adds support for multiple types and on/off commands:
+The usage and parameter are comparable to above, but the bridge adds support for multiple types and on/off commands:

+**If you want to start multiple parallel processes please make sure to use different storage locations, different network port and ideally also different passcodes for each process!**

 The usage is as above but with modified parameters:
 * -num X: number of devices to expose (default 2)